Warren E. Hearnes

 Warren Eastman Hearnes (July 24, 1923 – August 16, 2009) was an American politician who served as the 46th governor of Missouri from 1965 to 1973.
-A member of the Democratic Party, he was the first officeholder eligible to serve two consecutive four-year terms.
+A member of the Democratic Party, he was the first officeholder eligible to serve two consecutive four-year terms as Governor.
+He previously served as the Secretary of State of Missouri from 1961 to 1965.

+After leaving office Hearnes was dogged by a tax investigation, relating to finances in and out of his administration.
+While later cleared of any wrongdoing, Hearnes faced trouble in future bids for office.
+He was the Democratic nominee for U.S. Senate in 1976, replacing Jerry Litton who died after winning the nomination, but lost to John Danforth in November.
+He subsequently lost bids for Missouri Auditor in 1978, and a Circuit Court Judge position in 1980.

 Early life

 Born in Moline, Illinois, Hearnes moved to Charleston, Missouri, as a child and resided there until his death.
 After high school, he attended the University of Missouri for a year and a half, until he was drafted.
 Soon after reporting for duty, Hearnes was appointed by President Roosevelt to the United States Military Academy at West Point, Class of 1946.
 He married Betty Cooper (born July 24, 1927), his childhood sweetheart, on July 2, 1948.
 He served in the U.S. Army and was medically discharged in 1949 after he broke his ankle in a softball game.
 He was a 1952 graduate of the University of Missouri School of Law.

+Political career

 While attending law school, he was elected to the Missouri House of Representatives in 1950 and served until 1961.
 He served as majority floor leader from 1957 until leaving office.

 In 1960, he ran for secretary of state of Missouri.
 In the primary, he defeated James Kirkpatrick, garnering 42.15% of the vote.
 He defeated Joseph Badgett in the general election with 56.18% of the vote.